-But how many of us know or spend a moment to actually understand the significance of some of the important LOCAL festivals like the Spring Lantern Festival, the Tin Hau Festival, mid-autumn festival or the upcoming Chung Yeung Festival this wednesday 😀?
-We've written up a short explaination of the Festival for those who don't know what it is about.
+But how many of us know or spend a moment to actually understand the significance of some of the important LOCAL festivals like the Spring Lantern Festival, the Tin Hau Festival, mid-autumn festival or the upcoming Chung Yeung Festival on Sunday the 25th of October😀?
+We've written up a short explanation of the Festival for those who don't know what it is about.

 Chung Yeung Festival is on the ninth day of the ninth lunar month.
 (9/9) the Western calendar date of 2018 is 17/10.
 Similar to Ching Ming Festival, the Chinese in South China will congregate at cemeteries to visit their ancestors' grave for the rest.